 Chromaffin tumors; Paraganglionoma

 Pheochromocytoma may occur as a single tumor or as more than one growth.
 It usually develops in the center (medulla) of one or both adrenal glands.
-Rarely, this kind of tumor occurs outside the adrenal gland.
+The adrenal glands are two triangle-shaped glands.
+One gland is located on top of each kidney.
+In rare cases, a pheochromocytoma occurs outside the adrenal gland.
 When it does, it is usually somewhere else in the abdomen.

 Very few pheochromocytomas are cancerous.